The Basement Mechanic's Guide to Testing Perpetual Motion Machines

 When I was a college student in the 1950s the Freshman physics course included a laboratory experiment that used a de Prony Brake dynamometer.
 Physics students today spend their lab time using fancy electronic measuring devices and may never learn traditional basic laboratory skills.
 This fosters a "black box" mentality that trusts someone else to provide the high-tech measuring devices, and someone else to calibrate and repair them, without ever inquiring what's in them and why they work as they do.

 The principle of the brake is simple.
-A leather strap passes over a wheel driven by the machine, its ends held fixed, with a simple method for measuring belt tension (spring balance or suspended weight).
+A leather strap passes over a wheel that is driven by the machine, its ends held fixed, with a simple method for measuring belt tension (spring balance or suspended weight).
 You also need a tachometer to measure the wheel's angular speed (rpm).
 Then, using elementary physics:

 P = τ ω